ianstormtaylor/react-values/Readme.md

 ### Principles

-1. **Leverage render props.** It uses a render-prop-based API with children functions to expose its state, and to provide powerful transform functions that do the state management for you.
+1. **Leverage render props.** It uses a render-prop-based API, exposing its state and a handful of convenient transform functions to you with the flexible function-as-children pattern.

 2. **Follow React's conventions.** Its components follow React's own naming conventions, using familiar concepts like `value/defaultValue`.
 This makes it extremely easy to slot into existing codebases or frameworks.

-3. **Follow JavaScript's conventions.** It also leverages JavaScript's familiar, built-in methods like `push/pop`, `filter`, etc. so that it's not reinventing the wheel and forcing you to constantly re-read documentation.
+3. **Follow JavaScript's conventions.** It also leverages JavaScript's familiar, built-in methods like `setDate/setHours`, `push/pop`, `filter`, `concat`, etc. so that it's not reinventing the wheel and forcing you to constantly re-read documentation.

-4. **Be extremely lightweight.** It's extremely lightweight (and tree-shakeable), with most components weighing just a few hundred bytes, so you can even use it in public-facing components.
+4. **Be extremely lightweight.** It's extremely lightweight (and tree-shakeable), with most components weighing just a few hundred bytes, so you can even import it from public-facing component libraries.

+5. **Prioritize convenience.** It's designed to provide convenient functions like `increment/decrement`, `toggle`, and even smarter ones like `incrementDate`, `decrementMonth`, etc. so you can build complex interactions in just a few lines of code.

 <br/>